 Provenance establishes the chain of known ownership as far into the object’s past as possible.

 The reserve is the confidential minimum price agreed upon between the consignor and Ahlers & Ogletree.
-If there is a reserve must be set at or below the low estimate, and if bidding ends before the reserve is reached the property will not be sold.
+If there is a reserve, it must be set at or below the low estimate, and if bidding ends before the reserve is reached, the property will not be sold.
 Reserve amounts are never disclosed to potential buyers or the public.

 A commission paid by the consignor to Ahlers & Ogletree which is deducted from the hammer price.